 Many businesses publish an excessive number of connection posts or only posts that provide a link.
 This goes against the needs of the majority of Facebook users, who prefer to remain in-channel, resulting in disengaged fans and (ironically) low website clicks.

 Invest in Facebook ads if you want more web clicks.
 You can maximize your returns by publishing fewer links, more "just for fun" content, and promoting in-channel interaction.

 Facebook posts are often published without custom or appropriately sized photos (for example, simply pulling the image from a linked page), discouraging users from engaging.
 The quality of images could be significantly improved using an image formatting/creation platform (such as Canva, pictured above) or allocating a few design resources.

 Posting frequency is essential

 You may not know how often you should post on social media.
 Most businesses use Facebook 1-2 times a day, Instagram 1-2 times a day, and Twitter 3-5 times a day.
 Many Facebook pages are underserved regarding the number of updates they get, which is a lost opportunity.
 Other businesses will occasionally post too often, with 4-6 Facebook posts sent out 24 hours.
-Over-posting days confuses fans who want consistency and draw negative feedback (unliking, hiding).
+Over-posting days confuse fans who want consistency and draw negative feedback (unliking, hiding).

 Auto-posting plugins can keep frequency.
-You will be able to share and schedule your WordPress blogs directly to Facebook.
+You will be able to share and schedule your WordPress blogs directly on Facebook.
 FS Poster is one of them.
 Our plugin has a lot of features.
 Try our demo version.

 Unsuitable content selection

 Too many businesses post news and material on Facebook when only interested a small portion of their followers.
 This is a common issue for companies with a lot of local material.
 The rule is simple: if you can't appropriately target your niche content, don't publish it.